ericguillaumet/Incomes_Expenses_APP/readme.md

 # Incomes-Expenses web APP

-Software built in Python with the framework Flask, Hello World
+Software for tracking Incomes and Expenses built in Python with the Flask framework and Jinja engine

 ## Install